seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 For example **Humans** possess moderate `S`, high `B`, high `R`, and high `C`

 This model can be used to predict or constrain the form and limits of symbolic systems across domains.

+$$
+\text{Signal} = f(\text{Symbol}, \text{Meaning})
+$$

-As a 'thought experiment' let's review this design in the comparative context of common organisms AND a hypothetical Large Language Model.
+As a 'thought experiment' let's review this design in the comparative context of common organisms AND a hypothetical Large Language
+Model.
 We'll start with the animals.

 ### Species Comparison